 The last village on the way is Arai, going further you will reach a dam and a small parking ground nearby.
 If you are staying overnight in the hills, just inform the concerned person in the parking ground.
 They will allow parking your vehicle in their house.
 You will get the help of guide also if needed.

-Start walking and find the trail
+Start walking and find the trail to Nagalapuram falls

 From the dam, walk towards the right from the direction you came.
 A spillway about 750 meters from the parking ground is where you have to find the trail.
 Don’t follow the road.
 When I came here the first time, I got lost in the hills taking the wrong path, hiked in the wrong direction and took some time to find the exact trail.